Can You Surf On An Inflatable Paddle Board?

-Hull Type – Most paddleboards for surfing have a rounded planing nose for riding basically on top of the water and having a stable smooth ride.
+Hull Type – Most paddle boards for surfing have rounded planing hulls for riding on top of the water for a stable smooth ride.
 Some boards do have the pointed displacement nose like a touring board.
 This makes riding waves a little more advanced.
-Basically, it sucks the board into the water giving you faster speeds but less stability.
+It sucks the board into the water giving you faster speeds but less stability.

-Kickpad – When paddling out into the waves with an inflatable paddleboard you need to be able to pop the nose of your board up over the waves in order to get past them.
+Kickpad – When paddling out into the waves with an inflatable paddle board you need to be able to pop the nose of your board up over the waves to get past them.
 A kickpad is when they raise the end of the footpad making an edge much like a skateboard.
-You can use it to raise the nose of your board.
+You can use it to kick up the nose of your board.
 It also helps to keep your back foot in place.
-On an inflatable paddleboard pretty much all control comes from your back foot since the rails are basically nonexistent.
-If your board doesn’t have a kickpad it isn’t the end of the world and you can still surf, but having one really helps.

-Board Stiffness – The biggest challenge when surfing with an inflatable paddleboard is the board wobbling because it’s not solid.
-Many companies have come up with their own ways to overcome this.
+Board Stiffness – The biggest challenge when surfing with an inflatable paddle board is the board wobbling because it’s not solid.
+Many companies have come up with ways to overcome this.
 To make a board stiffer the thickness of the board is often increased, but when it comes to surfing you want a board that is as thin as possible.
 Having a thin board gives increased rail control and less likelihood of catching the side and rolling over.

-By using a dual PVC layer manufacturers have been able to increase rigidness.
+By using dual PVC layers manufacturers have been able to increase rigidness.
 Going even further some companies have added a sort of stringer to the board.
 Stringers run lengthwise on surfboards to increase their rigidness and help the board to flex a controlled amount.
 Stringers on surfboards are usually made out of some sort of low-density wood.
-On an inflatable paddleboard, stringers are often made of carbon fiber, they need to be strong when inflated but also foldable.
+On an inflatable paddle board, stringers are often made of carbon fiber, they need to be strong when inflated but also foldable.